 - 2) The only communal door within the block are the final exit doors, these are fitted with automatic closing devices that are checked on a regular basis by caretaker teams as part of their daily checks.
 Defective closing devices are reported to an external contractor. - 3) The final exit doors have door entry systems installed.
 These systems are designed to fail safe i.e., door unlocked in the event of a power failure.
-This prevents residents being locked in or out of the building. - 4) Communal areas should be kept free of flammable items.
+This prevents residents being locked in or out of the building. - 4) Generally, the means of escape corridors/areas were clear.
+In one case there was a pushchair on the ground floor, this should be removed, and the areas maintained as sterile.
+(Email sent to Housing). - 5) Communal areas should be kept free of flammable items.
 The communal areas should be checked on a regular basis by Caretaking / Cleaning teams and all items of rubbish removed.

-5) There is also an out of hour's service that allows combustible items of furniture / rubbish to be removed.

-- 6) At the time of the assessment the means of escape was being maintained as sterile. - 7) Automatic smoke ventilation is not employed, landing windows are openable and can be used for forced ventilation.
+- 6) There is also an out of hour's service that allows combustible items of furniture / rubbish to be removed. - 7) Automatic smoke ventilation is not employed, landing windows are openable and can be used for mechanical/forced ventilation if necessary.

-8) The means of escape are protected to prevent the spread of fire and smoke with a combination of nominal FD30s doors consisting of timber front doors.
+8) The means of escape are protected to prevent the spread of fire and smoke with a combination of nominal FD30s doors mainly consisting of timber front doors.
 Where applicable, timber flat entrance doors should be replaced when the fire door replacement programme commences.